BouzianeAminePro/ai-reviewer/README.md

 # Git Commit File Tracker

-This project provides a Python script that retrieves files modified in the latest Git commit and displays the updated lines for each file.
+This project provides a Python script that retrieves files modified in the latest Git commit and displays the updated lines for each file, along with a review of the code with the updates.
 It is designed to be used in Continuous Integration (CI) environments, such as GitHub Actions and GitLab CI.

 ## Features

 - Get a list of files modified in the latest commit.
 - Retrieve updated lines for each modified file.
+- Review code changes using the LLaMA model from Ollama.
 - Easy integration with CI/CD pipelines.
-- Review code changes using the LLaMA model from Ollama.
+- **New:** Automatically reviews changes with the LLaMA 3.2 model after retrieving updated lines.

 ## Prerequisites